Amplituhedra and origami, I: tree level: Preliminaries

-Let $\v$ be an interior vertex of degree $2$ in $\G$ such that both of its neighbors are interior vertices.
+\begin{definition}[Degree-$2$ vertex insertion and removal] Let $\v$ be an interior vertex of degree $2$ in $\G$ such that both of its neighbors are interior vertices.
 The move \MV1 consists of removing $\v$ from $\G$ and identifying its two neighbors.
 The reverse move is also denoted \MV1.
-See \figref{fig:moves}(far left).
-This move creates or removes a degenerate bigon in the interior of a t-immersion of $\GD$.
-(We allow such bigons in t-immersions and t-embeddings.)
+This move creates or removes a degenerate bigon in the interior of a t-immersion of $\GD$, turning it into a \emph{near t-immersion} in the terminology of~\cite{KLRR}. \end{definition}